 A headache is a very common condition that causes pain and discomfort in the head, scalp, or neck.
 It is estimated that seven in 10 people have at least one headache each year.
 Headaches can sometimes be mild, but in many cases they can cause severe pain that makes it difficult to concentrate at work and to perform other daily activities.
 In fact, approximately 45 million Americans frequently have headaches that can be disabling.
 Luckily, most headaches can be managed with medication and lifestyle changes.

-The three types of headaches are: tension headaches, cluster headaches, and migraines.
+There are three types of headaches: tension headaches, cluster headaches, and migraines.

 The most common types of headache include migraine, cluster, sinus and tension.
 In most cases, lifestyle changes, such as stress management and relaxation techniques, and medication can help relieve pain.

 Cluster headaches are non-throbbing headaches that cause excruciatingly severe, burning pain on one side of the head or behind the eye and usually cause the eyes to tear up and nasal congestion or rhinorrhea (runny nose).
 These headaches can last for extended periods of time, known as the cluster period.
 The cluster period can be as long as six weeks.
 Cluster headaches may occur every day and more than once a day.
 The cause is unknown; however, this type headache is rare and generally affects men age 20-40.
 According to Dr. Stephen D. Silberstein, M.D., director of the Jefferson Headache Center at Thomas Jefferson University in Philadelphia, alcohol intake may trigger a cluster headache during a cluster period.